digital-sound-antiques/libkss-js/README.md

 ```

 # How to Build
+Required Emscripten Version: 1.39.0
-node.js, `emcmake` and `cmake` with some proper C compiler is required.
+`emcmake` and `cmake` with some proper C compiler is required before npm install.

 ```
 git clone --recursive https://github.com/digital-sound-antiques/libkss-js.git